actris-cloudnet/dataportal-docs/api/data-portal.md

 [
   {
     "id": "mira",
+    "type": "radar",
     "humanReadableName": "METEK MIRA-35 cloud radar",
-    "type": "radar",
+    "shortName": "MIRA-10 cloud radar",
     "allowedTags": []
   },
   ...
 ]
 ```

 ### `GET /api/models` → `Model[]`

 Fetch information on the different model file types served in the data portal.
-Responds with an array of `Model` objects,
+Responds with a list of `Model` objects,
 each having the properties:

 - `id`: The unique identifier of the model.
 - `humanReadableName`: Human-readable name for the model.
 - `optimumOrder`: Integer that signifies model quality.
 Better models have lower `optimumOrder`.
+- `sourceModelId`: Source model identifier.
+- `forecastStart`: Start hour of the forecast.
+- `forecastEnd`: End hour of the forecast.

 Example query: